 Optional accessories may be added now or at a later date, however, wiring should be done now to avoid significant wall reconstruction.
-The optional fan kit (FK4) requires a separate 110V power supply to the appliance junction box for operation, as shown in Figure 19, #2.
-No additional power supplies are required for the fan motor speed control (BC10) or the remote control (RC5).
+No additional power supplies are required for the remote control (RC5).
 Wiring diagrams are provided with all accessories.